mottazabdelfattah/mottazabdelfattah.github.io/content/project/fitness_explorer/index.md

 ---

 In architectural design optimization, fitness landscapes are used to visualize design space parameters in relation to one or more objective functions for which they are being optimized.
-In this project, we designed and built an interactive user interface for exploring fitness landscapes.

-As seen in Figure 1, our user interface offers two alternative representations for exploring fitness landscapes: a continuous density map and a discrete glyph-based map.
+In this project, we designed and built an interactive user interface for exploring fitness landscapes (see Figure 1).
+Our interface offers two alternative representations for exploring fitness landscapes: a continuous density map and a discrete glyph-based map.
 Objective values and parameter views are updated based on the cursor position.
 The glyph-based map features a portal cursor for semantic zoom, displaying data in a separate portal lens view.
 3D renderings of the underlying structure are displayed for selected parameter constellations.
 Furthermore, the exploration history shows which areas of the landscape have been investigated.

 A teaser video can be found <a href="teaser.mp4">here</a>.